 It’s been three months since I’ve posted here.
-My wife Andrea Carney and I have separated; she’s in Minnesota near her son Alex and his family while I remain in Denver, moving next month from Central Park to the neighborhood known as Sloan’s Lake, the city’s largest, at its western border.
+My wife Andrea Carney and I have separated; she’s in Minnesota near her son Alex and his family while I remain in Denver, moving next month from Central Park to the neighborhood named after Sloan’s Lake, the city’s largest body of water, at its western border.
 Like many places here, its working-class roots show while the peroxide of gentrification blandly bleaches.1 Gentrification can be seen as rejuvenation, giving youth to the old.
 But it’s a kind of death.Continue reading “Deaths”

 Years ago I was told by my parents that I had a Wobbly in my lineage on my father’s side.
 I asked them to write down what they remembered about him but never followed up.
 Until recently.Continue reading “My Old Kentucky Home: Edgar, Willis and Green”